ThoughtWorksInc/Compute.scala/README.md

 println(result.toString)
 ```

 Fortunately, we provides a `cache` method to eagerly fill in a `NonInlineTensor`, and keep the filling data for reusing.
-You can convert `result` to a `NonInlineTensor`, which has a corresponding non-inline kernel program.
+You can convert `result` to a `NonInlineTensor`, which is associated with a non-inline kernel program (i.e. never merged into a larger kernel).

 ``` scala
 val nonInlineTensor = result.nonInline